-It may seem like a fussy extra step to preheat the meatballs in the skillet but if you use the frozen meatballs straight from the freezer, the centers will not get hot enough fast enough and your sandwich buns will burn.
+It may seem like a fussy extra step but if you use the frozen meatballs straight from the freezer, the centers will not get hot enough fast enough and your sandwich buns will burn.

 If you want to heat the meatballs even faster, you can defrost the frozen meatballs in your fridge earlier in the morning so they take less time to brown up in the skillet.

 Heat the olive oil over medium-high heat.
 Add the meatballs and let them cook and brown on all sides.

 Add the marinara sauce and about 1 cup of water.
 Stir it all together and let it simmer until the sauce gets nice and bubbly and starts to thicken back up.